keyboard2769/nb-kosui/README.md

 #### onfire

-- [ ] $ merge EcTip into EcTipMamager, make it a real manager.
+- [ ] $ rewrite all swing dialog method comment

 #### currently

 - [x] $ built a local ui example using given type of ui compnent.
 - [x] $ merged binary method from wm monitor to numeric utilities
 - [x] $ merged ccGetFileByFileChooser from xml specifier to swing dialog
-- [x] $ refactor EcSlider to makle EcGauge intentionally draggable
+- [x] $ re-implemented EcSlider to make EcGauge intentionally draggable
+- [x] $ merged EcTip into EcTipMamager, make it a real manager.

 <hr><!--eof-->